Abdul Latif Jameel: History

 In April 2018, Abdul Latif Jameel Land launched J|ONE Residences.
 In October, the company established the first Lexus showroom in Morocco, unveiling it at the Auto Expo 2018 in Casablanca.
 Later that year, Abdul Latif Jameel Energy announced its first large-scale solar project in India: the 138-MW DC Solar Farm in Andhra Pradesh.
 Additionally, Abdul Latif Jameel Machinery formed a strategic partnership with Kanoo Machinery.

 In 2019, Abdul Latif Jameel Energy established a wind energy project in Japan.
 Supported by regional power companies Hokkaido Electric Power Company and Tohoku Electric Power Co., Inc., Abdul Latif Jameel Energy launched its first micro wind turbines at Cape Erimo, Japan’s "Wind Town."
 In the same year, Abdul Latif Jameel Land and the Al Muhaidib Group partnered to launch a new joint venture, Muheel, an Integrated Facilities Management (IFM) company in Saudi Arabia.
 Additionally, Abdul Latif Jameel Logistics launched an express delivery service and e-commerce brand, S:mile.

 In April 2019, Abdul Latif Jameel Motors was awarded the Gold Award for Business Transformation for its JSAP program at the annual SAP Quality Awards, presented at a ceremony in Heidelberg, Germany.
 In the same year, Almar Water Solutions, part of Abdul Latif Jameel Energy, secured a contract to develop a desalination plant in the city of Shuqaiq, located on the Red Sea coast of Saudi Arabia.

 In November 2021, it was reported that Abdul Latif Jameel's investment unit had accumulated nearly 114 million shares in Rivian, valued at almost $11.5 billion on the closing day of Rivian's IPO.

 In September 2022, the company was ranked seventh in Forbes' list of the Middle East's Top 100 Arab Family Businesses.

+In April 2025, Jameel Motors announced its entry into the Polish market through an agreement to become the importer and exclusive distributor of GAC vehicles.
+The initial launch in September 2025 featured the Aion V and Hyptec HT.
+By August 2026, the Polish range comprised the Aion V, Hyptec HT, Aion UT, Emkoo and Emzoom.